It is claimed that the order of events in Genesis 1 and 2 are different. Here is day-by-day the creation order in Genesis 1:

 This seems to say that man was created before plants, but strictly speaking it only says that plants were not yet "in the land" or had not "sprung up".
 An anonymous reader of this page suggests that this could mean they existed but in some sort of dormant state, having not yet been "planted"; though this is a very unnatural natural reading.

 Another suggestion is that plants "of the field" refers specifically to cultivated plants.
 This argument has some weight, since the passage notes that there was nobody "to work the ground" - i.e. there were no farmers yet.
-This part of the problem is Minor at worst.
+This part of the problem is Minor, I think.

 This appears to place the creation of man before animals.
-However, "the LORD God formed every animal" could conceivably mean "God created new specimens of creatures already in existence", though this is not the natural reading.
+I suppose "the LORD God formed every animal" could mean "God created new specimens of creatures already in existence", though this is not the natural reading.
 Alternatively, the ESV and some other Bibles solve the problem by describing this creation in the past tense:

 Back to errancy.org main index